balena-io-experimental/product-pulse/CONTRIBUTING.md

 Product Pulse was created as a hack week project.
 We warmly welcome contributions and testing.

+The best way to contribute to Product Pulse is to test it out by inputting your product repos into it and letting us know what you think.
+Other than testing it out, we'd appreciate adding more interpreters into the mix.
+We started out with just GitHub, but welcome modeling and thoughts for:

+* GitLab
+* BitBucket
+* GitTea
+* Asana
+* Monday
+* ...and more

 ## Overview

 Make sure you checkout our architecture guide, which aims to explain how all pieces fit together.
 It's a good starting point for understanding how we designed and built Product Pulse.